Catholics & Bible

 Preparation

-When a death occurs, the families of the deceased are required to get in touch with both the funeral and the catholic church.
+When a death occurs, the families of the deceased are required to get in touch with both the funeral and the Catholic Church.
 The decision of when to schedule for services including the burial ceremony is typically arrived at through a consultative exchange between the family, church, and funeral home.

 The preparation stage takes a day or two depending on the circumstances of the death and any follow-up activities to be completed with the church or funeral home.